Friends 4 Expo logo

 Parkway & Bike Path

-The MTA's “transit parkway” plan calls for a park and bikeway along the light rail tracks on the 50 to 100-foot-wide right-of-way.
+The Expo Line's “transit parkway” plan calls for a park and bikeway along the light rail tracks on the 50 to 100-foot-wide right-of-way.
 This concept sketch shows the north side of National Blvd. in Culver City.

 Design